Pizzeria€€jordaanDaily 11:30-22:00

 Tip: Walk-up only at the bar opposite; the dining room takes phone bookings.

-Caldi e Freddi on Spuistraat is the Amsterdam Italian deli-trattoria you walk past once and book the next week, a tight room with fresh pasta and a wine list to match.
+Caldi e Freddi on Spuistraat is the Amsterdam Italian deli-trattoria you walk past once and book the next week, a tight room with fresh pasta and a wine list.

 Signature: Fresh pasta of the day, Antipasti spread